morethemesbaby/wp-best-practices/wp-content/themes/mo-theme/HTML.md

 Use `apply_filters()` and `get_template_part()` extensively.
 They both can be overwritten in child themes.

+Filters must be used when a piece of *data* has to be made extendable / customizable.
+When something is set up (class, variable) or a small content chunk is displayed (the classname of an element, for example.)
+Filters receive data, modify data, and return data.

+Template parts must be used when large monolithic HTML code is split into small components.

 Example:
 ```
 <header <?php apply_filters( 'mo_theme_header_attributes', $component->attributes->display( ... ) ); ?>>